big-data-processor/big-data-processor/public/docs/_sources/fundamentals/concepts.rst.txt

 ..
    image:: ../images/BDP_system_operation_scheme.png
    :width: 600

-As shown in the above figure of operating scheme, a Project contains DataFiles and Results, while Task definitions and customized Pages are stored in a Package.
+   As shown in the above figure of operating scheme,

+A Project contains DataFiles and Results, while Task definitions and customized Pages are stored in a Package.
 Projects are created by plain users and Packages are created by developers.